jochemhoogendijk/jochemhoogendijk.github.io/index.md

 ---

 # Personal
 If you are interested what I do or think outside of mathematics, please see below.
-I must admit though that much of my personal life also involves mathematics in some way or another.
-## Interesting Articles
+## Interesting Websites/Blogs
-Once in a while I run into a fascinating article and may add it to the list below.
+Once in a while I run into fascinating websites and blogs that I think are worth sharing.
 I try to add articles that contain a good measure of surprise and new ideas.
 I think such articles are usually the most informing.
-- [How to do great work](http://www.paulgraham.com/greatwork.html) (This is a long read!)
+- [Bartosz Ciechanowski](https://ciechanow.ski/) This writer has insane posts, with extremely cool animations.
+- [Beating the averages](https://paulgraham.com/avg.html) This is an essay containing some interesting ideas, in particular the Blub paradox.
+I think the Blub paradox not only applies to programming languages, but also to mathematical tools and theory.

 ## Books
 I have always liked reading both fiction and non-fiction.
-I am currently reading Mythos by Stephen Fry and Sapiens by Yuval Noah Hariri.
-I recently finished Cryptonomicon by Neil Stephenson, a great read if you are into history, mathematics and cyber culture.
+I am currently reading Little Women by Louisa May Alcott.
 My current book recommendation is The Black Swan by Nassim Taleb.

 ## Games
 I have played a lot of videogames growing up and occasionally still do.
 I am on a replay of Cyberpunk 2077 every now and then.
 My current game recommendation is Elden Ring.

 ## Movies
-My current movie recommendation is The Hunger Games: The Ballad of Songbirds and Snakes.
-This is a prequel to the entire Hunger Games series, so please watch or read those first if you are interested!
+My current movie recommendation is Dune: Part 2.

 ---